-A short time later I had magnets made from vintage drawer pulls and funky hardware.
 The magnets have character and are real beauties.
-They certainly stand out next to my freebie advertising magnets and travel/tourist trap magnets.
+They certainly stand out next to my freebie advertising and travel/tourist magnets.

-Another project that makes me smile.
 I would hate to see these vintage and antique pieces end up in the metal recycling bin.
-There are so many things you can do with these.
-Some people make angel tree ornaments using antique keys.
+You can do so many things with small items like these.
+I’ve seen cute angel tree ornaments made with antique keys.

 Today is Thrift Store Decor Day and we are welcoming a new blogger on the tour, Pam from House of Hawthornes.
 My thrifty friends always have a unique take on their budget creations.
 Links to their posts are listed after my magnet tutorial.

 I have two jars of keys.
-One jar is mainly junk keys and the other holds vintage keys.
+One jar is mainly junk keys, and the other holds vintage skeleton keys.
 I pulled out 3 of my favorite vintage keys to work with.
-I noticed the vintage keys are attracted to the magnets but the newer keys aren’t.
-Different composition.
+I noticed the vintage keys are attracted to the magnets, but the newer keys aren’t—they have a different composition.

-I have a package of magnets I bought at Hobby Lobby and I also have some that came from the thrift store.
+I have a package of magnets I bought at Hobby Lobby, and I also have some that came from the thrift store.
 Always check out the small stuff (usually in bags hanging on hooks) at the thrift store.
-Magnets are pricy.
-I used clear Gorilla Glue to stick the magnets to the hardware.
-Not sure how long it takes the glue to dry.
-I let the magnets sit over night.

 Notice how I have all the hardware and magnets separated?
 Put those darn things too close together and they all hug on each other.
 Not good until the glue dries!

-The antique keys and vintage hardware magnets are more like art than magnets.
+The antique skeleton keys and vintage hardware pieces are more like art than magnets.
 I did a good job.
-Can you see me patting myself on the back.
-I'm eating a piece of chocolate too.
+Can you see me patting myself on the back?
+I’m eating a piece of chocolate too.

 Which magnet is your favorite?
 Do you like them?
 Are you digging through your junk drawer yet?
 My favorites are.....all of them...I can't pick just one.